NVlabs/timeloop/README.md

   and reports statistics for the optimal mapping.
 * `timeloop-model` instantiates an architecture, evalutes a specific given mapping of a workload and reports the statistics.
-* `timeloo-metrics` simply instantiates an architecture and reports its workload-independent characteristics such as area and energy-per-access for various architectural structures.
+* `timeloop-metrics` simply instantiates an architecture and reports its workload-independent characteristics such as area and energy-per-access for various architectural structures.